 - Music stores - This store includes; sheet music of every type (instrument, composer, type, or genre), entire instrument collections to buy or rent, and a staff that teaches.
 Most prevalent in the US are these types.

 - Independent retailers. - Someone who emphasizes a particular line of instruments like piano, drum, and guitar.
-They may include their line of sheet music for that instrument with CDs, maybe even vinyl records.
+They may include their line of sheet music for that instrument with CDs, and vinyl records.

 - School of Music art retailers. - Teachers and staff personnel collaborate to provide more services that schools leave out.
 They provide professional teachers; with music they compose and sell, sheet music for that instrument, and rental and repairs.